ahmad-habibzad/corner-cafe-pos/README.md

 ### Users

 1. **User Profiles:**
-   - Each user has a profile.
+   - Each user has a profile
-   - Users can log in.
+   - Users can authenticate using username and password

 ### Manager